pAP3R/localh0st/content/post/office-net-xss/index.md

 ### SSRF Details

 The SSRF wasn't complex, a URL path parameter caused an HTTP request to arbitrary domains, but it was restricted to image files and responded with 405's and a `Content-Type not allowed` response body for anything but.
-While it could only retrieve image contents.

 Here's a poc request:
 ```